 The syslog forwarding can be used additionally.

-logging: syslog: # Log level that will be sent to syslog: INFO, WARNING, ERROR level: 'INFO' # Server and port server: 'localhost' port: 514 # Syslog facility to use facility: 'local7'
+logging: syslog: # Log level that will be sent to syslog: INFO, WARNING, ERROR level: 'INFO' # Server, port and protocol # UDP is recommended.
+With TCP, the syslog server needs to run and accept connections when the Helfertool is started. server: 'localhost' port: 514 protocol: 'udp' # Syslog facility to use facility: 'local7'

 true in production!

-badges: # Alternative default template, path to tex file # Relative paths again are relative to the git directory template: "src/badges/latextemplate/badge.tex" # Maximum photo size in kb photo_max_size: 1000 # Time until PDF file is deleted after it was created in minutes pdf_timeout: 30 # Time until files are really deleted after cleanup was triggered # in minutes rm_delay: 2
+badges: # Alternative default template, path to tex file # Relative paths again are relative to the git directory template: "src/badges/latextemplate/badge.tex" # Maximum photo size in kb photo_max_size: 1000 # Maximum number of copies for special badges special_badges_max: 50 # Time until PDF file is deleted after it was created in minutes pdf_timeout: 30 # Time until files are really deleted after cleanup was triggered # in minutes rm_delay: 2

 If Docker is not used, some additional settings may be interesting:

-# Location of uploaded files, static files and temporary files. # Relative paths are relative to the git directory, absolute paths # are also possible. files: static: "static" media: "media" tmp: "/tmp" security: # Application is behind additional/second proxy.
-In this case, the HTTP # header X-Forwarded-Host is used.
-Example: Apache > nginx > uwsgi behind_proxy: False badges: # Path to pdflatex binary pdflatex: "/usr/bin/pdflatex" # Deployed in docker image? docker: false
+# Location of uploaded files, static files and temporary files. # Relative paths are relative to the git directory, absolute paths # are also possible. files: static: "static" media: "media" tmp: "/tmp" security: # Application is behind reverse proxy.
+In this case, the HTTP header X-Forwarded-Proto # is used to check if the application is accessed via HTTPS. behind_proxy: False badges: # Path to pdflatex binary pdflatex: "/usr/bin/pdflatex"